Guest access in Microsoft Teams

 A guest is someone who isn't an employee, student, or member of your organization.
 They don't have a school or work account with your organization.
 For example, guests may include partners, vendors, suppliers, or consultants.
-Anyone can be added as guest in Microsoft Teams.
-This means that anyone with a business (with an Azure Active Directory account) or consumer email account (with Outlook.com, Gmail.com or others) can participate as a guest in Teams with full access to teams chats, meetings and files.
+Anyone who is not part of your organization can be added as guest in Teams.
+This means that anyone with a business account (that is, an Azure Active Directory account) or consumer email account (with Outlook.com, Gmail.com or others) can participate as a guest in Teams, with full access to teams and channel experiences.
+(You can read about guest restrictions in Authorize guest access in Microsoft Teams.)
 All guests in Teams are covered by the same compliance and auditing protection as the rest of Office 365, and can be managed securely within Azure AD.

-Organizations using Teams can provide external access to teams, documents in channels, resources, chats, and applications to their partners, while maintaining complete control over their own corporate data.
-All guests in Teams are covered by the same compliance and auditing protection as the rest of Office 365, and guests can be managed securely within Azure Active Directory.
+With guest access, organizations that use Teams can provide external access to teams, documents in channels, resources, chats, and applications to their partners, while maintaining complete control over their own corporate data.
+All guests in Teams are covered by the same compliance and auditing protection as the rest of Office 365, and guests can be managed securely within Azure AD.

 Teams is built on Office 365 Groups and provides a new way to access shared assets for an Office 365 group.
 Teams is the best solution for persistent chat among group/team members.
 Office 365 Groups is a service that provides cross-application membership for a set of shared team assets, like a SharePoint site or a Power BI dashboard, so that the team can collaborate effectively and securely.

 How does guest access compare to external access (federation)?